Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 1.5.9 was released on 27th April 2020 and is installed on all routegadget.co.uk sites.
-This includes various minor enhancements to support events that are set up with no results.
+Version 1.6.0 was released on 20th September 2020 and is installed on all routegadget.co.uk sites.
+This includes various minor enhancements, including an update to support course files from Condes 10.1 which uses a modified method of georeferencing.

 ## User Guide and Introductory Videos